Houston Bus Accident Attorney

 Highlighting the Issue with a 2007 Atlanta Bus Crash

 In March 2012, the U.S. Senate approved bus safety legislation tightening requirements for bus drivers as well as the companies that operate the vehicles.
-The bill was introduced after a 2007 bus crash in Atlanta that killed seven people.
-In that accident, the bus driver accidentally drove the vehicle onto an exit ramp and crashed through a barrier wall, causing the bus to fall onto the highway below.
-An investigation by the National Transportation Safety Board into the accident placed blame on driver error and poor traffic signals.
+The bill was introduced after a 2007 bus crash in Atlanta that killed 7 people after the bus driver drove the vehicle onto an exit ramp and through a barrier wall, causing the bus to fall onto the highway below.
+An investigation by the National Traffic Safety Board placed blame on driver error and poor traffic signals.

 Crashes Involving School, City & Charter Buses in Houston, Texas

-According to the American School Bus Council, school buses are designed to be safer than even passenger vehicles.
-Although this may be true, little is said regarding the safety of other drivers on the road.
-The National Highway Traffic Safety Administration states that school bus drivers are some of the most highly screened and well-trained drivers on the road.
+According to the American School Bus Council, school buses are designed to be even safer than passenger vehicles.
+The NHTSA states that school bus drivers are highly screened and well-trained.
 Their driving records are frequently checked, they are randomly tested for alcohol and drugs, and they are trained to perform emergency medical procedures.

 School Bus Accident Statistics

-Below is a breakdown that accounts for the total number of fatalities in school bus accident.
+Below is a breakdown that accounts for the total number of fatalities in school bus accidents:

 Children Killed In School Bus Accidents